jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-2024+Objectives.md

     - **Directive**: A directive control is deployed to direct, confine, or control the actions of subjects to force or encourage compliance with security policies
   - Countermeasures:
     - **Detective**: a detective control is deployed to discover or detect unwanted or unauthorized activity; detective controls operate after the fact
-    - **Corrective**: a corrective control modifies the environment to return systems to normal after an unwanted or unauthorized activity as occurred; it attempts to correct any problems resulting from a security incident
+    - **Corrective**: a corrective control modifies the environment to return systems to normal after an unwanted or unauthorized activity has occurred; it attempts to correct any problems resulting from a security incident
     - **Recovery**: An extension of corrective controls but have more advanced or complex abilities; a recovery control attempts to repair or restore resources, functions, and capabilities after a security policy violation
     - recovery controls typically address more significant damaging events compared to corrective controls, especially when security violations may have occurred
     - **Compensating**: a compensating control is deployed to provide various options to other existing controls, to aid in enforcement and support of security policies